meshx-org/neon/docs/rfcs/029-sharding-phase1.md

 instead of applying all the resulting deltas to its local Timeline, these will be scattered out according to the key of updated pages.

-The pageserver will expose a new east-west API for peer pageservers to send such delta writes to timelines.
+The pageserver will expose a new API for peer pageservers to send such delta writes to timelines.
 The `ShardMap` will be provided to the pageserver.
 Only the 0th shard needs the `ShardMap`, but for simplicity we can supply it to all TenantShards within a tenant.
 The control plane is responsible for sending updates to the pageserver